Department of Public Safety and Security Services

 The Department of Public Safety and Security maintains a lost and found program at each Campus.
 If you find lost property or you have lost property check with your Campus Security.

 Firearms and other weapons

-HACC AP 324 broadly prohibits the carrying and use of firearms or other weapons on any HACC campus.
-This includes college-owned or controlled property.
-This policy also includes students, visitors, staff and faculty.
+- HACC prohibits the carrying and use of firearms or other weapons on any HACC campus including college-owned or controlled property.
+This policy includes students, visitors, staff and faculty.
 A valid Pennsylvania License to Carry Firearms does not exempt the holder from this policy.

-AP 324 specifically exempts pepper/OC (Oleoresin Capsicum) spray from the definition of a weapon.
-Students, visitors, staff and faculty may possess and carry pepper spray on HACC campuses.
-It is for the purposes of lawful self-defense.
+- Students, visitors, staff and faculty may possess and carry pepper spray on HACC campuses for the purposes of lawful self-defense.